guy-justaguy/gumball-kernel/README.txt

 number of files: 14

-function now: print a msg (soon there will be a bash) (N.B: THIS KERNEL IS NOT GURANTEED TO WORK ON YOUR HARDWARE AND POSES A RISK OF BRICKING YOUR COMPUTER.
-BOOT THIS ON YOUR COMPUTER IN YOUR OWN RISK)
+function now: print a msg (soon there will be a bash)

+(N.B: THIS KERNEL IS NOT GURANTEED TO WORK ON YOUR HARDWARE AND POSES A RISK OF BRICKING YOUR COMPUTER (if not ran on QEMU).
+BOOT THIS ON YOUR ACTUAL HARDWARE IN YOUR OWN RISK